drbean/edit/steve/selfintro.md

 At this moment, your brothers and sisters are probably writing the same words, ``I have X brothers and X sisters.''
 What do they want to say about you?
 Probably nothing.
 Don't write about them.

-#### Say how you are different
+#### Say how you are different.
+Describe contrasts

 It's interesting to read how people are different than others.
 It's not interesting reading all the self-introductions when every person says the same thing.
 Try to be interesting.
+Contradictions are interesting.
+For example, not being afraid of heights, but being afraid of speaking in front of people is a contradiction, or contrast.
+Liking one thing, but not liking a similar other thing is also a contrast.

 #### Use your Johari window and mindmap